SudipPatra35/AttendanceSystem/README.md

 **Overview**
 This project implements an Attendance System using Face Recognition technology integrated with a Realtime Database (e.g., Firebase).
 The system is designed to automate attendance tracking by detecting and recognizing faces through a live webcam feed.
 The recognized faces are matched with pre-encoded facial data, and attendance is marked in a database.
 Additionally, employee details such as attendance count, email, phone number, and more are displayed on the user interface.

-**Features**
+**1. Features**

-Face Recognition: Utilizes the face_recognition library to detect and recognize faces.
+**Face Recognition:** Utilizes the face_recognition library to detect and recognize faces.

-Real-time Database Integration: Uses Firebase's Realtime Database to store employee details and attendance records.
+**Real-time Database Integration:** Uses Firebase's Realtime Database to store employee details and attendance records.

-Employee Details: Displays information such as total attendance, name, email, phone number, and more for each recognized face.
+**Employee Details:** Displays information such as total attendance, name, email, phone number, and more for each recognized face.

-Automatic Attendance Logging: Marks attendance in real time when an employee's face is detected.
+**Automatic Attendance Logging:** Marks attendance in real time when an employee's face is detected.

-Scalable & Secure: Secure integration with Firebase for real-time updates and cloud-based storage.
+**Scalable & Secure:** Secure integration with Firebase for real-time updates and cloud-based storage.

-Image Uploading: Supports uploading employee images to Firebase Storage for recognition purposes.
+**Image Uploading:**Supports uploading employee images to Firebase Storage for recognition purposes.

-**Technologies Used**
+**2. Technologies Used**

-Python: Core language for the project.
+**Python:** Core language for the project.

-OpenCV: For image processing and handling webcam feeds.
+**OpenCV:** For image processing and handling webcam feeds.

-face_recognition: For face detection and recognition.
+**face_recognition:** For face detection and recognition.

-Firebase Realtime Database: To store employee data and attendance records.
+**Firebase Realtime Database:** To store employee data and attendance records.

-Firebase Storage: For storing employee images.
+**Firebase Storage:** For storing employee images.

-Git: For version control and collaboration.
+**Git: **For version control and collaboration.

 **Prerequisites**
 Make sure you have the following installed: